Innovation & Entrepreneurship Awards 2022

 We’re celebrating the UK’s most innovative and enterprising efforts in oncology with our annual Innovation and Entrepreneurship Awards.

-We’re celebrating the UK’s most innovative and enterprising efforts in oncology with our annual awards, at The Law Society, London on 20 March 2024.
+We’re celebrating the UK’s most innovative and enterprising efforts in oncology with our annual awards, for the second time!

 This award celebrates a PhD or Postdoctoral early career cancer researcher who has demonstrated excellence in entrepreneurial initiative.
 It recognises the attitude and entrepreneurial competencies developed by participating in bespoke training, such as, but not limited to, the initiatives within our entrepreneurial programmes.